 Cons: They can be annoying for site visitors.
 If you’re going to use a share bar it’s best practice to give a reader the option to close it, otherwise it can intrude on the reading experience.
 Share bars can also unethically steal shares and linkbacks from the original publishers.
 Because the share bar does not display the original article’s URL, people who cite the content often mistake the share bar URL as the proper source.
 This erroneously gives the curator credit instead of the original author.

 Check out this article for more information on the use of share bars and iframes.

 Opening Links in a New Window/Tab:

-Pros: Readers will still be on your site.
-Many publishers choose to have links open in a new window because they fear that readers will click off on a third-party link and never return.
+Pros: Readers are still on your site.
+Many publishers choose to have links open in a new window because they fear readers will click off on a third-party link and never return.

-A topic page includes links (internal links such as blog posts AND links that are externally curated) about a single topic into one location.
+A topic page combines links (internal links such as blog posts AND links that are externally curated) about a single topic in one location.

 Tagging and categorizing content for topic pages gives readers an evergreen and information rich resource.
 Topic pages also help improve SEO for a few reasons.

 - Each topic page is focused around a specific term, so they’re keyword rich—which helps capture traffic from long tail search queries.

 - Topic pages include links to all of these other indexable pages, creating higher SEO value in Google’s eyes.
 It’s also a different way of crosscutting your site content and creating more internal links.